 Let the irresistible aroma of warming dough beckon you into Vovo Telo (No 60B), a fresh and vibrant bakery that uses the best artisanal produce to create mouthwatering baked goods.
 From fresh brioche and tartlets to ‘sarmies’ brimming with local ingredients, pick up something now to enjoy later in the day.

 Backed by a team of highly-skilled artisans, Klooftique (No 87) by Marianna Furman presents affordable contemporary leather and hide furniture that is as gorgeous as it is well made.

 LIFESTYLE ON KLOOF

-This hub of quality stores (No 50), conveniently close to the Belmond Mount Nelson Hotel, includes a supermarket, excellent book store and fantastic health shop.
+This hub of quality stores (No 50), conveniently close to the Mount Nelson, includes a supermarket, excellent book store and fantastic health shop.
 It also offers indulgent boutiques such as Wine Concepts, stocking the best of the Cape Winelands under one roof; Baroque, a sparkling treasure trove of costume jewellery, and Blue Collar White Collar, which sells one-of-a-kind shirts by local designer Paul van der Spuy.